Julien-Sklarik/SOFR-Caps-Calibration-and-REMIC-Tranche-Pricing/data/README.md

-Place the five CSV files here.
+You can place your own CSV files here.
 The code expects single column CSVs with the following names.

-Required columns
+## Here are there required columns
 1  accrual_dfs for accrual discount factors
 2  payment_dfs for payment discount factors
 3  BBG_swap_rates for par swap rates used as cap strikes